vramanavar1/seed-webapi/README.md

 # Step 3: Trigger the pipeline

-    This kicks-off the build job and deploys the code to Kubernetes Cluster
+    Manually kicks-off the build job for the first time; which deploys the code to Kubernetes Cluster

 # Step 4: Get the LoadBalancer Public IP